Go for It, Nakamura!: Other media

 An audio drama adaptation of Go for It, Nakamura! was published on September 8, 2021.
 The adaptation features Kappei Yamaguchi as the voice of Nakamura, Junko Takeuchi as the voice of Hirose, and Tomoyuki Morikawa as the narrator, with original music by OdiakeS.
 A 12-page exclusive special chapter of the manga series was released with it.

 Characters from Go for It, Nakamura! were included in a pop-up cafe run by Opera in Harajuku, Tokyo from March 16 to April 8, 2018.
 The cafe featured original merchandise and menu items inspired by the series.

 Reception

 Go for It, Nakamura! was positively received by critics.
 The series was praised for its 1980s-reminiscent artwork, with Sean Gaffney of Manga Bookshelf favorably comparing it to Ranma ½ and Kimagure Orange Road.
 Anthony Gramuglia noted in his review of the series for Anime Feminist that Go for It, Nakamura! is "part of a new wave of [boys' love] manga that are more about identity than sex."
-Reviewing the series for Otaku USA, Brittany Vincent praised the series' romantic comedy elements, calling Go for It, Nakamura! a "special treat for LGBT audiences eager for a sweet, retro-flavored romantic comedy."
+Reviewing the series for Otaku USA, Brittany Vincent praised the series' romantic comedy elements, calling Go for It, Nakamura! a "special treat for LGBT audiences eager for a sweet, retro-flavored gay romantic comedy."

 At the 2018 BL Awards presented by Chill Chill, Go for It, Nakamura! ranked 16th in the rankings of the best boys' love bound volumes released in 2017.

+Syundei's depiction of Hirose's relationship with his teacher, Otogiri, as well as an imagined sexual scenario featuring Hirose and an octopus, led to online harassment from overseas viewers on her X account, resulting in her expressing doubts about continuing her manga career and deactivating the account on April 12, 2026.
+This led to a number of Japanese manga artists and creators to express sympathy towards Syundei and criticize the behaviors of overseas viewers.
+On April 22, 2026, Syundei released a statement through Hero's Web, her publishing company, apologizing for inappropriate depictions of teacher and student relationships in their past works and vowing not to include adult-minor relationships in her future works.
+With the release of episode 5 of the anime adaptation, she also confirmed that she had requested for the animation production company to avoid depicting Hirose and Otogiri's relationship as romantic and remove any sexually exploitative scenes of the female characters.